When you’re trying to land a data analyst job, the last thing to stand in your way is the data analytics case study interview.

 Instead, these interviews are more theoretical and are designed to assess your product sense and ability to think about analytics problems from a product perspective.
 Product metrics questions may also show up in the data analyst interview, but likely only for product data analyst roles.

-Data Analytics Case Study Sample Solution
+TRY CHECKING:Marketing Analytics Case Study Guide

 Let’s start with an example data analytics case question: